-Surgical Facelift is an invasive procedure that is meant to lift sagging skin, correct deep wrinkles, reverse various signs of aging.
+A Surgical Facelift is an invasive procedure that is meant to lift sagging skin, correct deep wrinkles, andreverse various signs of aging.
 This is an aggressive procedure and has a long downtime.

 Who is a Good Candidate for a non-surgical facelift?

-- People who need mild to moderate facelift
+- Those who need a mild to moderate facelift

-- Who are afraid of undergoing anesthesia or surgery
+- Those who are afraid of undergoing anesthesia or surgery

-- patients with a heart of respiratory problems who cannot tolerate surgery
+- Those with heart of respiratory problems who cannot tolerate surgery

-- Someone on blood thinners or other medications that deems them not good surgical candidates.
+- Those who are on blood thinners or other medications which deems them not good surgical candidates.

 What are the types of a non-surgical facelift?

 Profound.
 Profound Facelift works by helping the skin to rebuild collagen and elastin.
-As it heats the skin to an exact temperature and depth for an exact amount of time, delivering precise energy to the deeper skin tissue, where it is most beneficial.
+As it heats the skin to an exact temperature and depth for an exact amount of time, it allows precise energy delivery to the deeper skin tissue.
 The advantage of this procedure is that it has long-term effects.
 This is a one-time procedure with results starting to show as early as 2 months and continue to improve for up to a year.
-The face you get after this procedure has no expiration date on it!.
+The face you get after this procedure has no expiration date on it!
 This means that the effects of this procedure don’t go away in a year or two, but rather the results become the new starting point from which you start your aging again.

 PDO threads.
 PDO threads are dissolvable threads that are inserted underneath the skin in a specific plane to achieve tighter, less wrinkled or saggy skin.
 It’s most beneficial for people with mild to moderate signs of aging that are not ready for plastic surgery.
 Some of the results are immediate, resulting in an instant lift, while others are slower in action, taking 4-6 weeks while building collagen and enhancing the secretion of hyaluronic acid.
 This is NOT a good option for people who have significant laxity or thin skin as the thread can cause puckering, indents, or the thread might stay noticeable under the skin.